Find Your Best Video Format

 FLV

 FLV was created by Adobe Systems.
-It gained widespread use due to its small file sizes and efficient streaming capabilities, making it ideal for delivering video content over the web.
+It gained widespread use due to its small sizes and efficient streaming capabilities, making it ideal for delivering over the web.

-FLV files were historically used for streaming video content on the internet via Adobe Flash Player.
-The format is commonly associated with online platforms such as early YouTube and other video-sharing sites.
+FLVs were historically employed for streaming content on the internet via Adobe Flash Player.
+It is commonly associated with online platforms such as early YouTube and other video-sharing sites.

 Despite its historical significance, FLV has seen a decline in usage with the phase-out of Flash technology.
 Modern web standards like HTML5 have largely replaced the old standard, leading to reduced compatibility and support for this extension on newer browsers.